SimonXinWang/nearmap-python-coding-test/README.md

 * DO NOT send pull requests against this repository for two reasons:
   * We don't want executables checked into source control
-  * We don't want other candidates to see your solution.
+  * We don't want other candidates to see your solution